zarigata/LLM-REFORMAT-SLOTH/README.md

 ## Prerequisites
 - Python 3.10+
-- (Recommended) NVIDIA GPU + CUDA for training.
+- (Recommended) NVIDIA GPU + CUDA for training, or AMD ROCm on Linux, or DirectML on Windows.
 - (Optional) Docker — recommended on Windows for GPU & bitsandbytes stability.
-- Hugging Face token for gated models (set `HUGGINGFACE_TOKEN`).
+- Hugging Face token for gated models (you can set it in the app Settings tab).
 - An Ollama server reachable at `http://localhost:11434` or custom URL.

 ## Environment
-Before setup, decide if you will use Docker or native Windows.
+Choose one way to run:

 ### Native Windows (PowerShell or cmd)
 ```powershell